 The built-in graphics processor remains the same on the new model.
 It’s the Intel UHD 620 integrated graphics.
 This means you can run light games and select demanding titles but on low detail settings on the Core i7-8565U and its UHD 620, without a dedicated video card.
 It’s worth noting that the higher clock speed of the Core i7-8565U can help with gaming performance if the game heavily relies on the main processor, as opposed to the graphics processor.

-Note: Performance and benchmark scores of the Intel Core i7-8565U may vary depending on the notebook's other components, settings, cooling, and other factors.
-However, benchmark results are good indicators of its performance in comparison to other chips.
+Note: The benchmark scores of the listed processors are averages measured across various devices with these processors.
+The scores and real-world performance of the Intel Core i7-8565U and compared CPUs may vary depending on the notebooks' other components, settings, cooling, and other factors.
+However, the benchmark results are good indicators of the processors' performance.